satinsiders/Manager-MAS/docs/mas-brief.md

 - All lessons and curricula live in the SuperfastSAT CMS, which syncs with the LMS.
 - A curriculum contains multiple lessons, each lesson contains multiple units (questions).
 - Each unit is tagged with the expected number of minutes needed to solve it.
-- Curricula are assigned to students but remain hidden until content is explicitly **sent** on the LMS.
+- When curricula are assigned to students, they remain hidden until content is explicitly **sent** on the LMS.
-- The Manager MAS pulls the assigned curriculum from the LMS and dispatches units in minute-based volumes.
+- From the LMS, the Manager MAS assigns the curriculum when necessary and dispatches units within the appropriate curriculum in minute-based volumes.
 Sending 10 minutes delivers enough units to total that time (e.g., ten 1‑minute questions).

 ## 2. Agents & One-Sentence Contracts